Gibraltarian cuisine: Panissa

 A bread-like dish similar to calentita.
 Sharing its Italian origins, it is a descendant of the Genoese dish with the same name.
 Unlike calentita, the ingredients are first simmered in a saucepan for over an hour, stirring constantly, to form a paste which is then left to set.
 When the polenta-like dough is set, it is cut into small strips and fried in olive oil.

-Torta de Acelgas
+Torta de acelgas

-A spinach pie very similar to the Greek spanakopita, which is usually made at Easter Time.
+A Swiss chard pie very similar to the Greek spanakopita, which is usually made at Easter time.

 Sweet

 Bollo de hornasso

 A sweet and dry bread similar to the Spanish hornazo.
 It is made with self-raising flour, sugar, eggs, butter or margarine and aniseed.
 Bollos de hornasso are eaten around Easter just as in Spain, but in Gibraltar they are also popular during Christmas.
 Gibraltarian hornassos can normally be distinguished from the original Spanish hornazo as they do not tend to be decorated with hard-boiled eggs (however, Gibraltarian families of Spanish descent may still decorate them in this manner).
 It usually glazed with beaten egg and sometimes decorated with hundreds and thousands.